AUL-PURE/puRephd/README.md

 The package enables:

 - matching students and supervisors with internal PURE profiles,
-- assigning theses to the correct departmental series (e.g., PhD theses - Department of XYZ),
+- assigning theses to the correct departmental series (e.g., "PhD theses - Department of XYZ"),
 - identifying existing records in PURE to avoid duplication,
 - generating templates for new or updated thesis entries,
 - uploading data via the PURE API,